-I’m still reeling from the effects of an unforgettable party last Saturday night.
-A party spiked with the blazing heart and soul of fifty Iranian activists and ex-political prisoners, in exile world-wide.
-They came to Montreal for a conference about the 1980’s massacre of Iranian political prisoners: to re-connect, to strategize, to honor the dead, and celebrate life.
-After surviving years of utter brutality via the Islamic Revolution, they continue the fight for human rights and peace.
-Talk about a theme!
+They came to Montreal for a conference about the 1980’s massacre of Iranian political prisoners: to re-connect, to strategize, to honor the dead and to celebrate life.
+After surviving years of punishing brutality via the Islamic Revolution, they continue the fight for human rights and peace.
+Talk about a party theme!

 GOOD NEWS FLASH: As we share our stories and break down the walls that divide us, we speak out against tyranny with our humanity and love.
 There is hope!